biomed-AI/CellFM/readme.md

 - mindspore=2.2.10
 - scanpy=1.10
+#### optional
+- gears
+- torch

 ## Usage

 ### data preprocessing

 To run **CellFM**, we need to first preprocess the data in h5 or h5ad format.
-The preprocess pipeline for different downstream tasks can refer [process.ipynb](https://github.com/biomed-AI/CellFM/tutorials/process.ipynb).
+The preprocess pipeline for different downstream tasks can refer [process.ipynb](https://github.com/biomed-AI/CellFM/blob/main/tutorials/process.ipynb).
 We recommond storing the processed datasets in [datasets](https://github.com/biomed-AI/CellFM/datasets/) directory.

 ### Train on new dataset

-We provided a script [train.py](https://github.com/biomed-AI/CellFM/train.py) for finetuning or training on new datasets.
+We provided a script [train.py](https://github.com/biomed-AI/CellFM/blob/main/train.py) for finetuning or training on new datasets.
 For example, we can train on HumanPBMC dataset with single NPU device by execute:

 ~~~shell
 # Train with single device